dock108/law-and-order/docs/SCHEMA.md

 (Refer to `src/pi_auto/db/models.py` for detailed column definitions and relationships.)

+## Table Usage by Endpoints

+### `/intake` Endpoint

+The `/intake` endpoint creates records in the following tables:
+- `client`: Stores basic client information provided during intake.
+- `incident`: Stores details about the incident associated with the client.

+After successful creation, the endpoint enqueues a task to generate retainer documents, which will later create records in the `doc` table.

 ## Row-Level Security (RLS)

 The database employs Row-Level Security (RLS) policies to ensure data privacy and restrict access based on user roles (`lawyer`, `paralegal`, `client`) and associations (e.g., task assignee, client owner).